joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/drop-shadow-filter.md

 modified to produce a variety of different drop shadow effects.

-The DropShadowFilter class uses an algorithm that is similar to the blur filter’s algorithm.
+The DropShadowFilter class uses an algorithm that is similar to the blur filter's algorithm.
 The main difference is that the drop shadow filter has a few more properties that you can modify to simulate different light-source attributes (such as alpha, color, offset and brightness).